Meddle: Release

-Meddle was released on 30 October 1971 in the US, and 13 November in the UK.
-It was later released as a remastered LP by Mobile Fidelity Sound Lab, and in April 1989 on their "Ultradisc" gold CD format.
+Meddle was released on 5 November 1971.
+It was later released as an LP by Mobile Fidelity Sound Lab, and in April 1989 on their "Ultradisc" gold CD format.
 The album was included as part of the box set Shine On on 2 November 1992.

-Although in the UK it reached number three, lacklustre publicity on the part of Capitol Records led to weak sales in the US, and a chart position of number 70.
+It reached number three on the UK Albums Chart, but lacklustre publicity on the part of Capitol Records led to weak sales in the US, and a chart position of number 70 on the Billboard 200.
 "Pink Floyd had a strong following in the UK and other parts of Europe," recalled Rupert Perry, then head of A&R at Capitol.
 "But they needed to be bigger in the United States, where they were only doing 200,000 units.
 They were very much an album act – no singles – which was bad news for us.
 They had a high credibility factor without the sales."

 On 29 November 1971, "One of These Days" was released as a 7-inch single in the US, with "Fearless" on the B-side.
-"One of These Days" and "Echoes" were performed during Live At Pompeii (the latter in two parts) and also on the BBC's 1971 In Concert.
-Meddle was later certified gold by the RIAA on 29 October 1973 and then double platinum on 11 March 1994, following the added attention garnered by the band's later successes in the United States.
+"One of These Days" and "Echoes" were performed in the 1972 concert film Live at Pompeii (the latter in two parts) and also on the BBC's 1971 In Concert.
+Meddle was certified gold by the RIAA on 29 October 1973 and then double platinum on 11 March 1994, following the added attention garnered by the band's later successes in the United States.

 Reception

 On release, Meddle received generally positive reviews from music critics.
 Rolling Stone's Jean-Charles Costa wrote: "Meddle not only confirms lead guitarist David Gilmour's emergence as a real shaping force with the group, it states forcefully and accurately that the group is well into the growth track again", and the NME called it "an exceptionally good album".
 Steve Peterson of Hit Parader cited "Fearless" as its best song and said of the album, "This has got to be their best ever."
-Ed Kelleher of Circus called it "another masterpiece by a masterful group", noting "Fearless" as "fascinating" and praising "Echoes" as "a tone poem that allows all four group members much time to stretch their muscles".
-However, Melody Maker was more reserved, describing it as "a soundtrack to a non-existent movie".
+Ed Kelleher of Circus called it "another masterpiece by a masterful group", noting "Fearless" as "fascinating" and praising "Echoes" as "a tone poem that allows all four band members much time to stretch their muscles".
+However, Melody Maker was more reserved, describing the album as "a soundtrack to a non-existent movie".